 If the couple wants to enjoy the wedding shower together, this simple theme is all-around fun for everyone.
 Invite guests to “BYOB” their favorite drink and use a festive Zoom background to bring the party into their own home.
 The shower can either start or end with a toast to the soon-to-be-married couple, and it can either have a casual, cocktail party vibe, or guests can play virtual games together.

-Just because you can’t all get together, or even if it’s just too hot to host a socially distant party outside, don’t let your hosting wilt.
-Joining a virtual flower-arranging class is a covid-safe (AND A/C-friendly) virtual bridal shower idea.
+Just because you can’t all get together in person, don’t let your hosting wilt.
+Joining a virtual flower-arranging class is a fun virtual bridal shower idea.
 Go the extra mile and mail guests theme-friendly flower cookies from baker Lori Stern as a party favor.

 “Pluviôse” by Putnam & Putnam